Moulins-la-Marche

 Moulins-la-Marche is a commune in the Orne department in north-western France.

 Geography

+The Commune is made up of the following collection of villages and hamlets, La Chalière and Moulins-la-Marche.

 The Commune is one of 27 communes that make up the Natura 2000 protected area of Bocages et vergers du sud Pays d'Auge.

 In addition the commune along with another 32 communes is part of the Natura 2000 conservation area, called the Haute vallée de la Sarthe.

+The Sarthe river flows through the commune.
+The commune is the source of the river Iton.
+In addition a stream, Ruisseau de la Gaziniere also passes through the commune.